Skip to content

 Dynamically populated options

-// Populate with registered post types
+// Build options from registered public post types

 $post_types = get_post_types( ['public' => true], 'objects' );